Skip to main content Skip to docs navigation

 • Our expectation at launch was that we would need to have an annual product cycle, meaning each year there was a new free version and the old version was removed from the App Store.

-2. NEW: A mechanism to allow the permanent unlocking in Wotja 23 of *major version specific* Pro or Play modes DONE; 23.0.2:
+2. NEW: An In-App Purchase (IAP) mechanism to allow the permanent unlocking of Pro or Play modes for a *specified major version Feature Set (FS)* DONE; 23.0.2:

 3. NEW: The Wotja App Bundle must get rolling updates year-on-year DONE; 23.2.0: